libapps/libapps-mirror/nassh/doc/processes.md

 We don't have one.
 Releases are made as changes roll in.

+We try to release on Mon-Wed to line up with normal working hours.
+The [CWS] delays all publishing currently, so we assume changes will go live before Friday.

+Similarly, try to follow:
+* Avoid US holidays (and large international ones if possible).
+* Follow the normal Google production freeze schedule.

 ## Launch Bugs

 * https://docs.google.com/document/d/13O6lLu8Acyd2JhuulUaivDbHVSRe2_ECM8z3NMirqE4/edit: PRD (Product Requirements Document)